Pearl Dairies Honey Factory: Operations

-The parent company, Peal Dairy Farms Limited, began distributing bee stock to dairy farmers in its network, following the banning of the entry of the company's milk into Kenya in February 2020.
+The parent company, Pearl Dairy Farms Limited, began distributing bee stock to dairy farmers in its network, following the banning of the entry of the company's milk into Kenya in February 2020.
 It is expected that the production of processed honey will involve approximately 4,000 people, along the value chain.
 The factory, when completed in 2021, will employ only 10 people, because most of its processes are automated.

 There will be two types of processed honey that will come out of this factory.
 The first type is organic honey for export to Europe.
 The non-organic honey will be sold in Uganda and its regional neighbors.

 The project started with 200 pre-selected farmers, each managing 5 hives, for a total of 1,000 hives.
 The plan is to scale up to 20,000 hives in the next three years.
 The factory has processing capacity of 20 tons of pure honey a day.